 When it comes to creating a vehicle replacement plan, there’s no one size fits all.
 An effective plan will depend on a variety of factors including your fleet size, age, makeup and use.

-The standard rule of thumb is for fleets to replace light-duty vehicles every four years or 100,000 miles and heavy-duty trucks and vans every eight to ten years.
-More realistically, however, vehicles are replaced after longer periods.
-For example, light-duty vehicles may realistically only be replaced every five to seven years or 120,000 to 150,000 miles.
+The standard rule of thumb is for fleets to replace light-duty vehicles every four years or 100,000 miles and heavy-duty trucks and vans every eight to ten years– however, most fleets replace their assets on a slightly longer timeline For example, light-duty vehicles may realistically only be replaced every five to seven years or 120,000 to 150,000 miles.

 Communicating Value to Stakeholders

 After investing time in creating an effective vehicle replacement plan, you’re not quite finished.
 Equally important to developing a strategic plan is getting your fleet stakeholders on board—including the executive team, finance and purchasing team, local management and unit operators.

 You’ll want to prepare an elevator pitch that outlines your replacement plan, answers why it should be a fleet priority and how it benefits each internal stakeholder.
 In order to establish credibility, be sure to incorporate data collection, analysis and benchmarking at the foundation.
 The most effective changes can occur when all fleet players understand their individual contributing roles and the plan’s value to the broader organization.

 Editor’s note: This blog post was originally posted in July 2018 and has been updated for accuracy and relevancy.